4dcu-be/4dcu.be/README.md

 A sitemap is also generated using [jekyll-sitemap][sitemap].

-### Google Analytics Settings

-You can enable basic [Google Analytics][ga] pageview tracking by including your site's tracking ID:

-* __ga_tracking_id__: The Tracking ID for your website.
-You can find it on your Google Analytics dashboard.
-If the property is set, Google Analytics will be added to the footer of each page.

 ### Social Settings

 Your personal social network settings are combined with the social sharing options.
 In the __social__ section of `_config.yml`, include an entry for each network you want to include.
 For example: